Getting clients to go green – advice for Architects and Interior Designers

 As a designer, you’ll know that the main part of any job is client satisfaction.
 Creating an environment that satisfies the needs and desires of the person you’re designing for is crucial to the success of the operation, and sometimes this means compromising on your own design choices.

 If, however, your heart is set on an idea that you know will look fantastic and perform well, how can you best go about talking your client round?
-We at Terra Therma know how beneficial underfloor heating is for all parties concerned, so here are some of our top tips for swaying the mind of those who matter.
+Terra Therma are underfloor heating contractors London and Essex clients can trust, and we know how beneficial underfloor heating is for all parties concerned.
+Here are some of our top tips for swaying the mind of those who matter.

 Green is Best